bpbwaite/redeemcore/README.md

 Every list action has certain required fields:

 + 'name': A friendly, unique name for this action. (string)
++ 'enabled': (boolean)
++ 'category': One of "Normal (list)", "Initialization", or "Periodic"
-+ 'accepted_modes': The sources that can trigger this action.
-Types are 'tips', 'bits', 'subs', 'follows', and 'points'.
-See also the [multiple-credit](#Multiple Credits) option. (list of string)
++ 'accepted modes': The sources that can trigger this action.
+Types are 'tips', 'bits', 'subs', 'follows', and 'points'. (list of string)
++ 'exact or multiple credit': One of "Multiple-Credit", "Exact", or "Neither (minimum)".
+Multiple-Credit causes tips or bits action to run multiple times, based on the size of the donation.
+Multiple credit actions should not use certain macros.
 + 'cost': A number of cents, bits, or points required to run the action.
-Subscription and follow actions always run if they are one of the accepted modes. (integer or string)
+Subscription and follow actions always run if they are one of the accepted modes. (integer)
 + 'exact': If false, the cost for this action is a minimum threshold rather than a strict requirement.
 Implicitly true for points-actions. (boolean)
 + 'steps': (list of objects)